martapanc/Weather-Dashboard/README.md

 # Weather Dashboard

-Inspired by [Weather-Dashboard-Forecast](https://github.com/vlaine/Weather-Forecast-Dashboard) by @vlaine, after I got extremely disappointed discovering that [DarkSky API](https://darksky.net/dev) will be shut down soon (can't believe the timing 🙄).
+Inspired by [Weather-Dashboard-Forecast](https://github.com/vlaine/Weather-Forecast-Dashboard) by @vlaine, after I got extremely disappointed discovering that [DarkSky API](https://darksky.net/dev) will be acquired by Apple soon and is not more accepting dev applications (can't believe the timing 🙄).

 ---